Jakin-Kim/Algorithm/README.md

 <i>"Dream big.
 Start small.
 But most of all, start." - Simon Sinek - </i>

-The basic skill set for Software Engineer is to find out solutions more efficiently.
+The basic skill set for a Software Engineer is to find out solutions more efficiently.

 The more you put your time and effort, it will be easier to get off the work early I promise :)

-So, I will be trying to strengthen my logical thinking skills.
+For me, I'm trying to strengthen my logical thinking skills.

-Here's what I've done for record of Algorithms.
+Here are the Algorithms that I have studied.

-Please feel free to reach out to me in regards to any feedback to kimyagin94@gmail.com.
+Please feel free to reach out in regards to any feedback. kimyagin94@gmail.com.

 Let's make it!